For further information, please visit the White & Case Coronavirus Resource Center.

 Procedural implications for investments in the healthcare sector

-Investments in any kind of healthcare related companies can fall into the scope of FDI procedures in Germany under the current legislative framework.
-Once the announced AWV-amendment will have entered into force after governmental approval and publication in the Federal Gazette, the new catalogue will define the extended scope of notification obligations for most transactions in the healthcare sector which aim at an acquisition of more than 10 percent of the voting rights.
+Investments in any kind of healthcare related companies can fall into the scope of FDI procedures in Germany under the legislative framework.
+With the recent AWV amendment, the new catalogue defines the extended scope of notification obligations for a large share of transactions in the healthcare sector which aim at an acquisition of more than 10% of the voting rights.

-The AWV amendment will probably not affect closed deals and arguably also not deals that have been explicitly cleared by the BMWi or are deemed to be cleared by expiry of the statutory deadlines to intervene.
+The AWV amendment is silent on its impact on past or ongoing transactions, so it will probably not affect closed deals and arguably also not deals that have been explicitly cleared by the BMWi or are deemed to be cleared by expiry of the statutory deadlines to intervene.
 But deals already signed that did not yet fall into either category may – it is still being discussed within the government – then face a notification obligation, which may adversely affect closing timing.
 The – primarily procedural – consequences of the imminent revisions of both the AWG and AWV should therefore be considered carefully for ongoing transactions in the healthcare sector.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.